 - Just want to swim?
 Indoor pools can be found in the following places: The Mountain View Aquatic Center in Marietta; Martin Luther King Jr. Recreation and Aquatic Center, Downtown Atlanta; city of Atlanta Aquatic facilities: Washington Park Natatorium, Rosel Fann Natatorium and Adamsville Natatorium (each with two heated, indoor pools); and in John’s Creek the Goldfish Swim School opens its heated pool for family swim time weekday afternoons.
 Be sure to check corresponding websites for days, times and fees.

 The CNN Studio Tour is fun and informative for everyone.
 Get a sneak peek behind-the-scenes of a news network, see how a teleprompter works, learn how the weather maps work and watch the action inside Studio 7, the largest studio CNN has ever built anywhere in the world.
 Plus keep your eyes peeled as you never know who will be around.

 Jimmy Carter Presidential Library and Museum

-History buffs will enjoy a visit to the Jimmy Carter Museum located in Atlanta and nestled in a beautifully landscaped area.
+History buffs enjoy a visit to the Jimmy Carter Presidential Library and Museum, located in Atlanta and nestled in a beautifully landscaped area.
 It is filled with interactive displays and fascinating exhibits that the entire family will enjoy.
 Experience "A Day in the Life of the President," step into a replica of the Oval Office, take a virtual trip with the Carters to fight disease and promote democracy around the world.